 Airline Insecurity — a Symptom of a Worse Disease

-Author’s Note: This is the original version of my “Airline Insecurity” essay, published shortly after 9/11, originally found at this URL, which now has a newer version.
+Author’s Note: This is the original version of my “Airline Insecurity” essay, published shortly after 9/11, originally found at this URL, which now has a 2002 version with a different slant.
 As I’m putting this version back online in 2026, I actually no longer remember why I replaced and re-dated that page: it’s been too long ago now.
-But for various reasons I think it is a good idea to put this version online again, in pretty much the same style as I wrote them back then.
+But for various reasons I think it is a good idea to put this version online again, in pretty much the same layout as I wrote it back then.
 [Offsite links have been repointed to the Internet Archive.]

 Fundamentally Wrong